XifengAlpha/Slidingboard-Unity/README.md

 **Textures** should likewise be abstract.
 Keep them simple and geometric, and make sure they look good at distance.
 They should be compatible with the untextured, solid-color materials that are already in place.

 **Music** should be loopable, but fairly long.
 It should generally not be aggressive.
 Each track should in some way complement the environment in which it plays.
 Tracks may be re-used to thematically link different areas that are conceptually linked in some other way, similar to how the different kinds of caves in HyperRogue have the same music.
-I want people to feel fairly unrestricted with the music, but if you want something more definite to follow, aim for ambient, trip-hop, chillstep, or post-rock.
-If you really want something to imitate, Sigur Ros is the project lead's favorite band.

 Music should reflect the games emphasis on smoothness.
 Sectional transitions are appropriate, but should be gradual and not jarring.